The best camera sling bags in 2025: halfway between a backpack and a messenger bag

 1. Size it up

-Most of the slings in this round-up are capable of carrying a full-frame DSLR body and at least two small lenses, which should give you an idea of the size you'll be working with.
-Many such bags also come in smaller sizes, and are designed for mirrorless kit.
+The larger sling bags in this round-up are capable of carrying a full-frame DSLR body and at least two small lenses, which should give you an idea of the size you'll be working with.
+The bags that come in smaller sizes are better suited to mirrorless kit.

 2. Essential extras

-Though a camera sling bag is meant to carry just the essentials, most have room for a tablet, or possibly a small laptop.
+Though a camera sling bag is meant to carry just the essentials, some have room for a tablet or possibly a small laptop.
 Some also have mounting points for a tripod, and even a compact drone.
-Figure out what you're going to be carrying most days and plan your bag accordingly.
+Figure out what you'll be carrying most days and plan your bag purchase accordingly.

 3. Weather the storm